 - A line skirts with hems that extend to just below the knee or else mid calf.

 - fitted or more "tailored" styles are more common with German fashions, especially dresses, when compared with American or French styles. . .
 I think this has to do with some of the Victorian influence that German fashion has but it could also be due to many other reasons too.
+Another could be simple: The War.
+War time shortages meant carful cutting of fabric so to not waste a scrap.
 Blouses could be casual and relaxed fitting.
 I reccomend taking a close look at photographs for fit and keeping in mind possibly construction of the garment for achieving this look.
-Each garment I would say should be taken case by case until more research is done.

 - For trim, stay clear of it, that is the safest bet.
 Great clothes can be ruined with poor trimmings.
 If you do choose trimming, try to stick to self fabric trimmings (trimming made from the dress fabric itself), ribbon, or even some appliqued pockets or do your research!
 German fashion was very creative but always research first and then do (or buy).
 Documenting whatever it is will ensure accuracy and give you some confidence in what you have as well.